 “To be able to market it as kind of a co-op.
-It’s just more fun (than a stand-alone winery).
+It’s just more fun (than a stand-alone winery),” Johnston said.
 You get to see more wines, you get to see more winemakers’ approach to wines.”

 Johnston said the group spent 18 months searching for a location.
 They settled on unit B in the 4th Street building, although it required significant upgrades.
-They worked to ensure that the layout would comply with federal alternating proprietorship regulations.
+They worked to ensure a layout that would comply with federal alternating proprietorship regulations.
 A lab and a retail tasting room were added.

 “There are no buildings amenable to this, and so when we found this one, it’s far and away the best location in Reno,” Johnston said.
 “So that’s another reason why nobody wants to just roll over on this.
 It’s because we love that location.”

 As the only professional purveyor of alcohol on the team, Steedman may have seemed like the logical person to take the lead in setting up the winery.
-But his ownership of the bar across the street became an additional legal obstacle.
+But his ownership of The Studio, a bar across the street from the winery, became an additional legal obstacle.

-In documents obtained by Grape Basin News, the Department of Taxation laid out two legal reasons Nevada Sunset can’t be granted a license to operate.
+In documents obtained by Grape Basin News, the Department of Taxation laid out two legal reasons Steedmand and his Nevada Sunset Winery can’t be granted a license to operate as the anchor in the 4th Street project.
 Steedman’s other bar business is listed first.

 An advisory opinion dated February 24, 2017 says that under Nevada’s three-tier alcohol distribution system, a person can’t be both a manufacturer and a retailer of alcohol.
 The law provides exceptions for wineries, craft breweries and craft distilleries.
 But ownership of a separate bar was a problem.